darribas/GGM-105_14-15/feedback.md

-# Feedback received from students taking the modul
+# Feedback received from students taking the module

 ## 2014/15